Ally Network @MQ

 - Undergraduate Student Representative: Mitchell Mcarthur -Faculty of Science and Engineering

 What is an Ally?

-An Ally is a staff member or student on campus who, through attending professional development, is aware of the issues faced by members of the lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) community.
-Allies become a point of contact on campus for anyone interested or affected by these issues, as well as an agent of change who challenge homophobia, transphobia, biphobia and heterosexism.
+An Ally is a staff member or student on campus who, through attending professional development, is aware of the issues faced by members of the lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ+) community.
+Allies become a confidential point of contact on campus for anyone interested or affected by these issues, as well as an agent of change who challenge homophobia, transphobia, biphobia and heterosexism.
 All staff are welcome to participate and stand together as allies, including those who identify as LGBTIQ+ and those who do not.

 - are staff or students

 - provide a confidential and safe environment for people to make enquiries about issues related to matters of sexual diversity and gender identity

 - show leadership through being publicly supportive of sexual diversity and identify themselves as MQ Allies

 - increase respect and inclusion of LGBTIQ+ staff and students